 First and foremost, I don’t like to read instruction manuals.
 Ever.
 I like to fiddle with a gadget until I figure it out.
 In a dream world, said gadget would be intuitive and user-friendly, so the ‘figuring it out’ part is short-lived, buuuut that is most definitely not the case with this camera.
 I had to read A LOT of the manual.
 It was brutal. <insert obnoxious whining>

 Here we are where at least I’m able to attempt photos with it though.
 I feel that is a feat in and of itself.
-This pumpkin cornbread was the first effort.
+This Pumpkin Cornbread recipe was the first effort.
 Well, it was… interesting.
 Since only a mere handful of photos were mildly presentable, it made photo editing veeery brief!!!
 I guess that’s the gold lining. 😉

 Witness a faux pas.
 Oh, hey!
 There’s me!
 In the reflection of the spoon… yeah, in the pink dress.
 Nice work, me.
 Sharp photography skills!

 While it’s been an intimidating process, it’s been fun to learn too.
 I genuinely love learning, and it’s exciting to venture into new territory.
 I’m a total novice, so I’d really love if you’d share your favorite photography tip with me!
 In the meantime, let’s talk about more pumpkin things!
 As though that hasn’t been an excessive theme here lately.
 Haha.
-We’re still rollin’ with it.
+We’re still rollin’ with it, and it continues with this Pumpkin Cornbread recipe.

 For the longest time, I didn’t see pumpkin and cornbread as a natural fit and it felt gimmicky to combine those two things, like, what else can we cram pumpkin into?
-I got on board with it last fall though in the form of this cornbread.
+I got on board with the pairing in the form of this Pumpkin Cornbread recipe last fall though.
 It’s straight-up phenomenal.
-It has detectable pumpkin flavor, but not overwhelming so, and pumpkin complements cornbread more beautifully than I ever would’ve imagined.
+It has detectable pumpkin flavor, but not overwhelmingly, and pumpkin complements cornbread more beautifully than I ever would’ve imagined.
+This is The Best Pumpkin Cornbread.
+The BEST.
 The overall flavor is awesome, but it’s also unbelievably moist.
 The most moist bread there ever was.
 It doesn’t need honey, but just a drizzle = perfection.

-We just finished this batch but I still need more.
+We just finished this batch but I still need more Pumpkin Cornbread.
 I’m already excited to make it again.

 - 1 c. yellow cornmeal